bazineta/js8call/README.md

           -DCMAKE_BUILD_TYPE=Release ..
     make install
     ```
-    There should be a small handful of Fortran warnings; it's practically impossible to get rid of all
-    of them; some are false positives, and some just reflect the fact that it's a language with a lot
-    of history behind it, and certain things, like using the same array for both in and out intents,
-    will tend to upset it, even if that usage is not a problem.
-If all goes well, you should end up
-    with a `js8call` application in the build directory.
+    If all goes well, you should end up with a `js8call` application in the build directory.
 Test using:
     ```
     open ./js8call.app
     ```